0x6D76/Artemis/docs/roadmap.md

   - [ ] Matching on specific event IDs and patterns.
   - [ ] Identifying processes running from unusual locations.
   - [ ] Flagging modifications to persistence locations.
+  - [ ] Correlating multiple events (e.g., a process creation followed by a registry modification in a persistence key, or a suspicious process initiating an outbound network connection).
+- [ ] Implement simple stateful analysis (e.g., tracking process lineage).
+- [ ] Develop a flexible rule engine or structure that allows adding new detection rules easily.
 - [ ] Implement an alerting mechanism when a detection rule is triggered (e.g., print to console, send to a log file the server is monitoring, or integrate with a simple notification system).

 ## <i>Step 9: Integrate Threat Intelligence</i>
 - [ ] Research and identify a free or open-source threat intelligence feed (e.g., abuse.ch, AlienVault OTX).
-- [ ] Develop functionality on the server to ingest data from the threat intelligence feed.
+- [ ] Automate the process of fetching updates from the chosen threat intelligence feed(s).
+Implement error handling for feed ingestion.
 - [ ] Implement correlation logic to check if any collected events or indicators (process hashes, IP addresses, domain names) match entries in the threat intelligence feed.
+- [ ] Implement a mechanism to flag or enrich events in the database that correlate with threat intelligence indicators.

 ---

 # <b><u>Phase 4: Advanced Features and Visualization</b></u>

-## <i>Step 10: Implement Anomaly Detection (Basic)</i>
+## <i>Step 10: Implement Contextual Anomaly Detection (Basic)</i>
 - [ ] Choose a specific type of anomalous behavior to detect (e.g., a process running from a directory it normally doesn't, unusual network connections for a specific process, a user logging in at an unusual time).
-- [ ] Explore simple anomaly detection techniques (e.g., statistical analysis of frequency,
-      simple behavioral profiling).
+- [ ] Explore slightly advanced anomaly detection techniques (e.g., statistical analysis of frequency, simple behavioral profiling).
-- [ ] Implement the chosen anomaly detection logic on the server and flag potential anomalies.
+- [ ] Integrate anomaly flagging into data processing pipeline and database.

 ## <i>Step 11: Set up Prometheus for Metrics Collection</i>
 - [ ] Install and configure Prometheus on the server VM.
+- [ ] Ensure Prometheus is collecting metrics from your server components (data ingestion rate, processing speed, database write latency, number of detections triggered).
 - [ ] Modify the agent and server components to expose relevant metrics (e.g., number of events collected, processing time, number of detections) in a format Prometheus can scrape.